dwdjitendra-cloud/Focus-Object-Detection-in-Video-Interviews/README.md

 Notes:
 - Set `VITE_API_URL` to the backend origin without the `/api` suffix.
 The app will append `/api` automatically.
 - `VITE_USE_WORKER=true` offloads TensorFlow.js vision inference to a Web Worker using the WASM backend (more stable on some devices).
 Audio processing runs on the main thread.
+ - If you observe slow or unreliable first launch, set `VITE_TFJS_WASM_PATH` so the WASM backend can fetch its `.wasm` files reliably (CDN default shown).
+The app will automatically fall back to WebGL or CPU if WASM is not available.

 Start the dev server: